int-e/haskell-src-exts-simple/COMPATIBILITY.md

 ## ghc versions

 * haskell-src-exts-simple requires ghc-7.8 or later
 * Note that with ghc-7.8, the constructors of the `Language.Haskell.Exts.Simple.Syntax.Literal` type are only available for pattern matchin, because construction relies on explicitly bidirectional pattern synonyms for literals.
 For ghc-7.8 compatibility, you should use the `*L` (`intL` etc.) functions for constructing `Literal` values.
+Furthermore, modules that use pattern synonyms need the `PatternSynonyms` language extension in ghc-7.8; later ghc versions lift that restriction.